shawnrice/revertible-reducers/README.md

 # Revertible Reducers

-Example implmentation of revertible CRUD API reducers.
+Example implementation of revertible CRUD API reducers.

 We're not holding a strict undo/redo stack here because there's always the chance that network requests will return out of order having us undo the wrong store update.